 This is because the act of downloading a .zip file containing a .app will be treated by the Quarantine service on the Mac as a potential security threat.
 This restriction does not affect non-AppStore apps shared using a USB drive or stored on a local network drive - only when downloaded from the internet.

-Currently the only way for the user to then play the game is to remove the application from quarantine using commands in a terminal window.
-We will be looking into ways to fix this issue, but for now players of your game will have to do the following:
+Currently, the only way for the user to then play the game is to remove the application from quarantine using the commands given below, entered into a Terminal window.